-Congratulations for purchasing your new iks aquastar midi aquarium computer!
-You now have at your fingertips an advanced system, of modular construction, that will fulfil all your requirements for the automatic supervision and control of significant water- and lighting values for both for fresh- and sea-water aquariums.
-This system enables you to monitor and control the lighting, temperature, and pH-value (or redox value) in your tank cheaply.
-But as well as this, the iks aquastar midi provides you with a whole range of additional functions to relieve you of some of the pressure of routine jobs, thus giving you more time for a more enjoyable activity - enhancing the beauty of your aquarium.
+Congratulations for purchasing your new iks aquastar aquarium computer!
+You now have at your fingertips an advanced system, of modular construction, that will fulfil all your requirements for the automatic supervision and control of every significant water- and lighting value for both for fresh- and sea-water aquariums.
+Whether you want basic equipment for low-priced supervision and control of lighting, temperature and pH-value in your tank, or whether you would like to automate all kinds of additional functions imaginable, the iks aquastar now makes it all possible!